Hold Tight...

 Troubleshooting:

-For some reasons if the load is to high Haproxy service will stop running so the only way to make sure it will stay alive is to monitor it and restart it using monit tool as the following:
+For some reasons, if the load is too high Haproxy service will stop running, so the only way to make sure it will stay alive is to monitor it and restart it using monit tool as follows:

 sudo apt-get install monit